tristanpenman/marian-experiments/README.md

-# Marian Experiments
+# Marian RKNN

-Python scripts and other resources to run MarianMT models on Rockchip NPU devices.
+Python scripts and other resources to run MarianMT models on Rockchip NPU (RKNN) devices.

 ## Prerequisites